Chu93/CV_final_GenderClassifier/README.md

 I failed to use a .jpg image from another dataset as test image.
 And, the accuracy is awful, I wanna add more female samples to train the classifier.

-I wanted to use CAS-PEAL to train it but it always give me some error like:
+I wanted to use CAS-PEAL(Though with a drawback: it contains only Asian people's faces) to train it but it always give me some error like:

 The matrix is not continuous, thus its number of rows can not be changed in function reshape...